TedTschopp/Fixing-Game-Night/_posts/2018-09-04-Rules-for-Firearms-in-MCC-DCC.md

 ---

-title: "Firearms in MCC & DCC"
+title: "Firearms in MCC and DCC"
 date: 2018-09-04T17:37:12-07:00
 last_modified_at: 2018-09-04T16:44:34-07:00